lupyuen/lupyuen.github.io/src/wasm.md

 1. So that Embedded Developers may __preview their Blockly uLisp Apps in the Web Browser__?

-Today we shall build a simulator for the [__BL602 RISC-V + WiFi SoC__](https://lupyuen.github.io/articles/pinecone) that will run Blockly uLisp Apps in a Web Browser.
+Today we shall build a simple simulator for the [__BL602 RISC-V + WiFi SoC__](https://lupyuen.github.io/articles/pinecone) that will run Blockly uLisp Apps in a Web Browser.

 (No BL602 hardware needed!)